Client Retention Marketing for Financial Advisors

 Retention isn't about managing money better, it's about engagement.
 Clients stay when they feel heard, understood, and informed.

-According to Schwab's 2024 advisor benchmarking study, advisors with documented client communication plans (quarterly reviews, monthly updates, annual planning sessions) have 90%+ retention rates.
-Those without documented plans lose 10-15% annually.
+In our experience, advisors with documented client communication plans (quarterly reviews, monthly updates, annual planning sessions) consistently retain clients at far higher rates than those without documented plans.

 What Retention Strategies Actually Work?